 Commercial dog walkers are required to obtain a permit, regardless of how many dogs they walk at one time (limit of six dogs).

 To purchase a dog permit, call the Public Safety Department at (510) 690-6508.

 Due to the orders issued by Alameda County and Contra Costa County Health Departments, the offices of the East Bay Regional Park District are closed to the public until further notice.

-Due to an increase in inquiries and permit applications, processing time for encroachment permit requests is four to six weeks.
-More complicated requests may take 90 days or more to process.
+Due to an increase in inquiries and permit applications, processing time for Temporary Park Access permit requests is 30 days.
+More complicated requests may take up to 60 days to process.
 Please plan accordingly.

 The review period for permit applications is two weeks.
 The review period begins when a complete application is submitted.

 Instructions for Applying for a Temporary Park Access Permit

 The following items MUST BE INCLUDED with your application.
 Incomplete applications will not be reviewed: